From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Rates for Random-Order Continual Linear Regression and Kaczmarz

-\citet{evron2022catastrophic} suggested defining forgetting as ``catastrophic'' only when $ \lim_{k\to \infty} \mathbb{E}\left[F_{\tau}(k)\right] > 0 $.
-They presented such an adversarial case with a deterministic task ordering where $k=T\to\infty$.
-They showed that task recurrence, under cyclic or random orderings, mitigates forgetting.
-So far, in random orderings, it was hard to isolate the effect of randomness from that of repetitions.
-It was thus unclear whether catastrophic forgetting can be alleviated by randomly permuting the tasks.
-Below, we provide the first result demonstrating that no recurrence is needed under random orderings.
+In contrast, they showed that cyclic or random task orderings mitigate forgetting, perhaps due to task repetition.
+So far, under random orderings, it has been difficult to disentangle the effect of randomness from that of repetition---\ie whether their remedying impact arises from random permutation or repeated exposure.
+Below, we provide the first result demonstrating that randomly permuting tasks is sufficient to alleviate catastrophic forgetting.

 \begin{theorem}[Forgetting Rates for Without-Replacement Random Ordering] Under a random ordering without replacement over $T$ jointly realizable tasks, the expected loss and forgetting of {Schemes~\ref{proc:regression_to_convergence},~\ref{scheme:kaczmarz}} after $k\in \{2,\dots,T\}$ iterations are both bounded as,